Frequently Asked Questions

 What does it cost?

 NYLSO is a self-supporting collective.
-The cost is $100 for each 6-week cycle.
-Players who want to try us out can pay a single-session drop-in fee of $20, which can be credited toward the full fee if you decide to join the group at the end of that day’s rehearsal.
-Payments are applied to the costs of rehearsal space, conductor fees, website hosting, bank fees, music purchases, etc.
+The cost is $20 for each session.
+Payments are in cash and applied to the costs of rehearsal space, conductor fees, website hosting, bank fees, music purchases, etc.

 How can I join?

 Easily.
-Send us an e-mail and let us know your approximate level and the date you plan to come.
+Email firstname.lastname@example.org and let us know your approximate level and the date you plan to come.
 We will e-mail you back with links to music selections to print.